LeNPaul/hungry-minds/_posts/2021-03-02-how-to-customize-a-jekyll-theme.md

 By default, when you set up a Jekyll site hosted on GitHub Pages, GitHub will provide your site with a unique URL.
 If you name your repository `<username>.github.io`, then your URL will be `https://<username>.github.io`.
 If you name your repository anything else, then your URL will be `https://<username>.github.io/<repository name>`.

-GitHub Pages allows you to bring your own domain name and host your Jekyll site through that domain name.
-Each domain name provider will have different steps for configuring your domain with GitHub Pages.
+GitHub Pages allows you to host your Jekyll site through your own domain name using a domain name provider.
+Each domain name provider will have different steps for configuring your domain name with GitHub Pages.
 The following is a list of tutorials for using a custom domain name from popular domain name providers:

 1. [Namecheap](https://www.namecheap.com/support/knowledgebase/article.aspx/9645/2208/how-do-i-link-my-domain-to-github-pages/)